24 interesting facts about Saint Kitts and Nevis

 The ruins of Wingfield Estate (Shutterstock)

 20. The islands of Saint Kitts and Nevis are both volcanic islands.
 On Saint Kitts is Mount Liamuiga, a dormant volcano that is the island’s highest peak at 1,156m (3,792ft).
-The island of Nevis could be considered one enormous dormant volcano with the central Nevis Peak its highest point at 985m (3,232ft).
+The island of Nevis could be considered one enormous dormant volcano, with the central Nevis Peak at its highest point at 985m (3,232ft).

 21 The country’s capital city, Basseterre, means “low land” in French.
 The reference is to the city’s low-lying location within a valley and that it’s located on the leeward (downwind) side of the island and is, therefore, a sheltered anchorage.